Direct marketing is offering of goods, a service or a job via sms, mail, telephone call, e-mail or direct communication with consumers.

 For instance, an advertising message must be necessarily accompanied by an opt-out mechanism and a clear indication of how a citizen can stop receiving the message – the so-called SMS OFF.
 In case of e-mails, the letter must have an unsubscribe mechanism.

 You enjoy the right to request a data controller at any time and in any form (oral, written) to stop processing your data for direct marketing purposes.
 The company must comply with this request within 10 business day from receiving your request.

 You are also entitled to know what data are processed and request their rectification, completion, blocking, erasure or destruction at any time; additionally, you have a right to know who conducts direct marketing, what sources were used to collect your data and on what grounds.

-If a company fails to provide you with relevant information, or despite opting out it continues to send you advertising messages or you assume that your data were collected in violation of the law, or the opt-out mechanism does not work, you may address the Personal Data Protection Inspector.
+If a company fails to provide you with relevant information, or despite opting out it continues to send you advertising messages or you assume that your data were collected in violation of the law, or the opt-out mechanism does not work, you may address the Personal Data Protection Service.